lichess-org/lila-openingexplorer/README.md

 :warning: Administrative endpoints must be protected using a reverse proxy.
 It's best to whitelist only `/masters`, `/lichess`, and `/player`.

-:warning: Carefully test and analyze memory usage when upgrading RocksDB.

 HTTP API
 --------